kubernetes/enhancements/keps/sig-scheduling/4328-node-affinity-based-eviction/README.md

 ### Goals

 - Introduce the `RequiredDuringSchedulingRequiredDuringExecution` **nodeAffinity** type.
-- Add `node-affinity-eviction` controller to ensure pods being evicted if the selectors are no longer met at runtime.
+- Add `node-affinity-eviction` controller to ensure pods being evicted if the selectors are no longer met at runtime, with the respect of PDB the same time.
-- Explore a fine way to bring more descheduler features into core kubernetes(e.g. podAffinityEviction)
+- DaemonSet controller will take the `RequiredDuringSchedulingRequiredDuringExecution` into consideration, when recalculating the eligible nodes where the DaemonSet pods can run.

 ### Non-Goals

 - This KEP does not aim to introduce the `RequiredDuringSchedulingRequiredDuringExecution` **podAffinity** type and **podAntiAffinity** type.